koratkar/notebook/readme.md

 # Ishaan's Notebook
 ## email me at ishaan [at] koratkar [dot] com.
 Don't be afraid to reach out!

+2023-03-02: morality

+Buddhism's morality training has always confused me a little bit.
+Like, doing the right thing is totally hip and vibing, but it just didn't fit in with all the concentration and wisdom trainings.
+Now, I think I understand it more.
+It's rational to act this way, but only if you take that viewpoint will you be able to see it's rationality.
+Buddhism sprouted from the depression of an ancient turbo autist who'd been removed from a sensible narrative about his own life.
+In the absence of a narrative, you can either a) kill yourself, b) continue suffering, c) figure out a way to stop suffering and remediate suffering around you.

 2023-02-28: assymetry

 |                                   | P(Doom) is extremely high | P(Doom) is extremely low |